Tuesday, December 21, 2021

 Second - Floor Mats A must!
 Especially if you have carpet.

-You will want those rubberized floor mats.
-I like the ones that have the high perimeter walls to keep all the yuk contained.
+Rubberized floor mats are the way to go.
+The liners with the high perimeter walls to keep all the dirt, mud and rocks contained are a must if you take your Jeep off-road.
 They are great for those snowy winter months when you track that snowy salty muddy mush into your Jeep.

 Third- Accessory Color

-Pick your your accessory color because soon after you buy your Jeep you will be seeing all the other Jeeps and how unique they are.
+Pick your your accessory color because soon after you buy your Jeep.
+You will begin to notice all the other Jeeps and how unique they are.
 You will want to make your Jeep your own reflection of your personality.

 The amount of Jeep accessories you can buy are vast.
 If they don’t come in the color you pick you can always use spray paint.